gnout1912/GZONE/README.md

 ## How to Run
 - Create the database using the SQL script provided in the quanlyphonggymDB.sql file.
 - Open the project and update the database connection information in clsConnectDB.cs, specifically the line where the connection string is defined.
+- First log in with username: admin, password: admin
 ## Author
 Lam The Vinh,
 Duong The Vi,